Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Introduction

-In this work, we present QCS results with covariate quantization free of non-standard assumption such as sparsity on $\bm{\Sigma^\star}$.
-Specifically, the quantization scheme is applied to $\bm{x}_k$ with triangular dither, then, our covariance matrix estimator is plugged in the framework of regularized M-estimator.
-While the resulting recovery program is non-convex, we prove (near) minimax error bounds for all local minimizers (Theorems \ref{thm6}-\ref{thm7}).
-To derive guarantee of this kind, our analysis bears resemblance to a line of works on non-convex M-estimator \cite{loh2011high,loh2017statistical,loh2013regularized}, but also exhibit some essential differences (Remark \ref{rem4}).
-As byproducts, we present 1-bit QCS results with quantized covariate that are comparable to \cite{chen2022high} without assuming sparsity on $\bm{\Sigma^\star}$ (Theorems \ref{sg1bitqccs}-\ref{ht1bitqccs}).
+\textbf{Our Contribution.} Besides the above main contributions, we establish the estimation guarantees for quantized compressed sensing under covariate quantization that are free of the non-standard assumption on the sparsity of $\mathbbm{E}(\bm{x}_k\bm{x}_k^\top)$.
+Like \cite{chen2022high}, our estimation methods are built upon the quantized covariance matrix estimator developed in Section \ref{sec:covariance}; but unlike \cite{chen2022high} that relies on the sparsity of $\mathbbm{E}(\bm{x}_k\bm{x}_k^\top)$ to ensure convexity, we instead deal with the non-convex program with an additional $\ell_1$-norm constraint, under which we prove that all local minimizers deliver near minimax estimation errors (Theorems \ref{thm6}-\ref{thm7}).
+Our analysis bears resemblance to a line of works on non-convex M-estimator \cite{loh2011high,loh2017statistical,loh2013regularized} but also exhibits some essential differences (Remark \ref{rem4}).
+Further, we extract our techniques as a deterministic framework (Proposition \ref{framework}) and then use it to establish guarantees under dithered 1-bit quantization and covariate quantization as byproducts (Theorems \ref{sg1bitqccs}-\ref{ht1bitqccs}), which are comparable to \cite[Thms.
+7-8]{chen2022high} but free of sparsity on $\mathbbm{E}(\bm{x}_k\bm{x}_k^\top)$.